Accessibility at Kaisaniemenkatu 9

 - The entrances from Kaisaniemenkatu and Fabianinkatu also serve as emergency exits.

-- There are no steps between the library and Ting Hall.
+- There are no steps inside the library.

 - The doorway to the toilets is only 70 centimetres wide.

-- We can provide hearing loops to those with a hearing impairment for events in Ting Hall.
+- We can provide hearing loops to those with hearing impairment for some events.
 Ask a member of staff to lend you one.

 - A defibrillator is located behind the library counter.

-- We broadcast some events in Ting Hall live on the Nordic Culture Point Facebook page.
+- We broadcast some of our events live on the Nordic Culture Point Facebook page.
 If an event is being broadcast live, we will communicate this on a sign at the entrance to the hall.

 Accessibility at Suomenlinna, B28